plataplomo/hummingbot/workflow/cyberdelta_vs_nautilus/hybrid_lgpl_strategy.md

 - Version used: [specific version]

 ### Installation Instructions
-1. Create isolated Python environment: `python -m venv /opt/nautilus_env`
+1. Add to requirements.txt: `nautilus-trader==[version]`
-2. Install Nautilus: `pip install nautilus-trader==[version]`
+2. Install: `pip install -r requirements.txt`
-3. Configure CyberDelta integration: [configuration steps]
+3. Import directly in your code

 ### Modification Rights
 Users have the right to: